SIR-trading/SIR-docs/src/pages/index.md

 Stablecoins are tokens pegged to some form of fiat, usually the US dollar.
 More generally, stable tokens are tokens that are pegged 1-to-1 to other tokens/currencies.
 The main advantage of stable tokens is that they allow holders to gain price exposure to other assets without some of their pitfalls.
 As an example a token pegged to USDC allows its holders to keep a stable cryptocurrency without the potential risk of getting their coins frozen by Circle.

 Unfortunately, there do not exist many stable tokens that are really trustless.
-For instance, DAI is the leader of “decentralized stablecoins”, and yet it is 37% backed by USDC at the time of this post.
+For instance, DAI is the leader of "decentralized stablecoins", and yet it is 37% backed by USDC at the time of this post.
 Sometimes it is the quality of the collateral, or the governance, or it is just not very stable.
 In addition, all of these stable tokens are manually crafted one by one in a permissioned way.
 SIR changes this by providing a protocol where anyone can spin a stable token pegged to any digital asset and backed by some collateral of choice with some user-defined collateralization ratio.
 All of SIR’s stable tokens share the symbol TEA.

 ## Yield Farming